-- 1. Member States shall ensure that, when an emergency occurs, the members of the public actually affected is informed without delay of the facts of the emergency, the steps to be taken and, as appropriate, the health protection measures applicable to these members of the public. - 2.
-The information provided shall cover those points contained in Section B of Annex X which are relevant to the type of emergency.
+- 1. Member States shall ensure that, when an emergency occurs, the members of the public actually affected are informed without delay of the facts of the emergency, the steps to be taken and, as appropriate, the health protection measures applicable to these members of the public. - 2.
+The information provided shall cover those points contained in Annex X, Section B which are relevant to the type of emergency.